cpske/ISP/django/messages-framework.md

 ### How to Get All Messages

-May be useful for unit tests to verify a message was set:
+This is useful for unit tests to verify a message was set:
 ```python
 from django.contrib import messages